wpswings/woo-refund-and-exchange-lite/readme.txt

 == Screenshots ==

 1. Refund setting.
-2. Order detail and click the refund button.
+2. Order details and click the refund button.
 3. Submit the request.
 4. Refund and manage the account by a merchant.
 5. Customers can send a message to the admin.